sravanroy/DevelopingDataProducts/README.md

 # Dynamic Regression Analysis

-> Predict the average rating of board games (data is scraped online and given in this repo)
+> Predict the average rating of board games.
+The data is scraped online and can be found [here](https://github.com/sravanroy/sravanroy.github.io/blob/master/datasets/board_game_predictor/games.csv)

 > Choose your own regression fit and train/test split to run regression analysis on the data